-Reference is made to the Management's Discussion and Analysis ("MD&A") on pages 10 through 35 of the CUC Report to Shareholders for the year ended December 31, 2014, which pages are incorporated herein by reference.
+Reference is made to the Management's Discussion and Analysis ("MD&A") on pages 10 through 37 of CUC's Annual Report to Shareholders for the year ended December 31, 2015, which pages are incorporated herein by reference.
 The Company's MD&A can be located on SEDAR at www.sedar.com.